naver/android-utilset/README.md

   * KeyboardUtils
     + shows, hides, and toggles Software keyboards
+    + checks if a device has software menu/home/back button

   * CipherUtils
-    + provides simple AES based crypto methods
+    + provides simple AES based cryptographic methods

   * StringUtils
     + provides string compression/decompression methods

+  * SystemUtils
+    + checks if a device is rooted
+    + counts the number of processors(more specifically the number of cores)
+    + determines whether the device is mobile phone or not

 -------
 ### Download
 	!
 Fix Me : link for jar is needed here